Haruma-K/FancyCarouselView/README.md

 * https://github.com/Haruma-K/FancyCarouselView/blob/master/LICENSE.md

 And note that the scrolling feature is based on the [FancyScrollView](https://github.com/setchi/FancyScrollView) .
-You will also need to include the license for this software.
+You also need to include the license for this software.